adiwg/mdEditor-doc/publish/troubleshooting-issues.md

 # Troubleshooting Issues

-Before you publish anything, click F12 to bring up the error console.
+Before you publish anything, click F12 \(Cmd + Opt + J on Mac\) to bring up the error console.
 Click on the three vertical dots for options on how to dock it.

 ![](/assets/ErrorCScreenshot.png)